 Can I start piano lessons using a keyboard?

-We encourage our students to invest in an acoustic piano, even as beginners.
+I encourage new families to consider investing in an acoustic piano, even for students who are brand new beginners.
 Keyboards do not have the same resistance that piano keys do, which makes it difficult to learn to play with proper technique and dynamic range.
-If purchasing an acoustic piano is not possible, we recommend a high quality digital piano manufactured within the last 10 years.
+If purchasing an acoustic piano is not an option for you, the next best choice would be a high quality digital piano manufactured within the last 10 years.

 Where do you teach?

-We offer in-home lessons for students living in Lantana and adjacent communities (Double Oak, Bartonville, Canyon Oaks, and some parts of Argyle).
-For students who prefer to travel to us, a limited number of spots are available for lessons at our studio in South Denton.
-Long-distance lessons are available via Skype or FaceTime.
+I offer in-home lessons for students living in Lantana/Argyle and certain parts of Denton.
+For students located outside my travel radius, a limited number of spots are available for lessons at my home studio in South Denton, or can be arranged via FaceTime/Skype.

 I’ve never had piano lessons before.
 Can I start as an adult?